sherpal/BattleForFlatland/README.md

 #### Adding the first ability

 Now that the boss moves towards its target, it is time to make it attack.
 As many other bosses in the game, Boss 103 will have a small "auto-attack".
-Usually the goal of the auto-attack is to keep healers busy in quite phases, and give the tank some rage.
+Usually the goal of the auto-attack is to keep healers busy in quiet phases, and give the tank some rage.
 Of course, for your own bosses, you can opt in not to have an auto-attack, or to have a "default" attack that the boss does when its has nothing else to do, and which could be a range attack (like casting a ball in a random direction, whatever pleases you).

 Adding the auto-attack to the boss is straightforward since it is already implemented.
 You simply need to that the `Ability.autoAttackId` to `abilities` member and `Ability.autoAttackId -> "Auto attack"` to the `abilityNames` member.
 Alternatively, you could implement the `abilities` method as the set of keys of the `abilityNames` Map.
 The `abilityNames` map is used by the frontend to display the names of the attacks in the UI.